ogbinar/RPG/README.md

 session zero survey https://trello.com/b/2xqBKhQX/gox-dnd-sesh-zero

-what is your favorite setting / world / time
+what is your favorite setting / world / time (THEMES/ SETTINGS TO INCORPORATE INTO THE GAME)
 - Game of Thrones
 - Harry Potter
 - Back to the Future